There are few places on earth that make you wonder if you’ve somehow been abducted by aliens and transported to a far off planet.

 And again, we were not disappointed with our decision to go with one of the “nicer” companies.
 While some of the other tour guides we saw along the way didn’t talk to their groups at all, our guide was incredible.
 He shared a lot of history and gave us insight on what it is like to live in this region.

-Next, we made several stops in the Salt Flats, and took more pictures than I would like to admit.
+Next, was what we were all waiting for: We made several stops in the Salt Flats, and took more pictures than I would like to admit.
 Our guides pulled out the floor mats from the Jeeps so we could lay on our bellies to get the obligatory perspective photos – which, as we found out is kind of an art.

 This is where Godzilla comes in.

 Because the salty earth stretches to the horizon in all directions, you can take photographs with a distorted perspective.
 We were able to take pictures with this tiny toy figurine towering over us, which made for a fun little photo shoot!

 We shared him with the rest of our group so everyone could get a picture running from the “giant” beast!